 The general rule of thumb is to avoid colors that clash with skin tone and backgrounds.
-You don’t want colors too similar to your skin tone nor similar to your background.
-Avoid loud colors (i.e. neon, those with a lot of shine, reflective colors) unless your are in a creative field outside of more conservative business fields.
+You don’t want colors either similar to your skin tone nor similar to your background.
+Avoid loud colors (i.e. neon, those with a lot of shine, reflective colors) unless you are in a creative field outside more conservative business fields.

 Most headshot advice articles out there cater to more conservative fields so take everything with a grain of salt and seek out photographers that specialize in more creative headshots.
-I am a big fan of black, grey, jewel tones and white if layered with a blazer.
-Avoid loud patterns when possible. single tone tops, or simple/subtle patterns work well to.
+I am a big fan of black, gray, jewel tones and white if layered with a blazer.
+Avoid loud patterns when possible.
+Single tone tops, or simple/subtle patterns work well to.

 Skincare: Makeup, Concealer and Breakouts

 While makeup is generally worn by women, men often can benefit from makeup as well.
 A good concealer can cover-up a blemish but make sure to get one that matches your skin tone.
 If you need help, you can drop by Sephora for some help from a makeup artist so you know how to work with your skin.

 When it comes to skincare preventive efforts are best but it also helps to know which products are best for your skin.
 Never try a new product right before a photo shoot as you never know how it can react to your skin.
 With that said, I like Obagi products for skincare.
 Unlike over the counter products that lie on top of the skin, Obagi Clenziderm is one that seems to be more effective at managing redness and pimples.

 Not much to say here other than don’t schedule your haircut on the day of your photoshoot especially with a new barber or stylist.
 Every so often someone will get a haircut that they are not happy with.
 Give yourself time to get a look you like and are confident in.